 Wearing a linen shirt, loose breeches, and a woolen tunic tied by the sleeves around her waist, she kept a good warming pace.
 Her dagger was in her belt, her bow and quiver over her shoulder.

 Two hours later, she arrived at the Kneeling Queen’s Skirt, the wide ledge that spanned the northern face of Shining Mountain.
 She couldn’t resist checking out some of the caves Jonathan had told her about.

 He might be here, or there could be recent signs.

 Her pace quickened.

 The first cave she found was between the Watchers and the Kiss.
 It was only large enough for one person.
-Someone had slept here, but not recently.
+From faint impressions in the dirt floor, she could make out the curve of a someone’s back.
+Not recent, though.
 Disappointed, she searched for any stored items.
 Above a protruding rock, she found a rolled oil cloth containing thirty arrows.
 She knew the fletching.
-Her husband always made a twist in a feather.
+Her husband always made a twist in one feather.